Small Quantum Low Density Parity Check Codes for Near-Term Experiments: Acknowledgments

 \section{Acknowledgments}

+We acknowledge useful input from M. H. Shaw and B. M. Terhal.
 The authors acknowledge the use of computational resources of the DelftBlue supercomputer, provided by Delft High Performance Computing Centre (https://www.tudelft.nl/dhpc).
-C.K.A. acknowledges support from the Dutch Research Council NWO.